-Prior to entering the unit, each member must have completed a demanding selection and training process that certifies them in the basics of mountain and rope rescue.
+Prior to selection for the team, each member must have completed a demanding selection, assessment and training process that certifies them in the basics of mountain and rope rescue.

 The unit conducts at least 120 hours of bimonthly and field exercises a year to assure team cohesion and maintain a high level of skill required for the position.